Theta bases are atomic: Abstract

 \section{Abstract}

-\cite{FG1} conjectured that the indecomposable universally positive (i.e., atomic) elements of a cluster algebra should form a basis for the algebra.
-This was shown to be false by \cite{LLZ}.
-However, we find that the theta bases of \cite{GHKK} do satisfy this conjecture for a slightly modified definition of universal positivity, in which one replaces the positive atlas consisting of the clusters by a refinement that we call the scattering atlas.
-The proof is a simple observation.
+Fock and Goncharov conjectured that the indecomposable universally positive (i.e., atomic) elements of a cluster algebra should form a basis for the algebra.
+This was shown to be false by Lee-Li-Zelevinsky.
+However, we find that the theta bases of Gross-Hacking-Keel-Kontsevich do satisfy this conjecture for a slightly modified definition of universal positivity in which one replaces the positive atlas consisting of the clusters by an enlargement we call the scattering atlas.
+In particular, this uniquely characterizes the theta functions.

-A cluster variety $U$, as defined in \cite{FG1}, is a scheme constructed by gluing together a collection of algebraic tori $\Spec \kk[M]$, called {\bf clusters}, via certain birational automorphisms of $\Spec \kk[M]$ called mutations.
-A nonzero global regular function $f$ is called {\bf universally positive} if its restriction to each cluster is a Laurent polynomial $\sum_{m\in M} a_m z^m$ with non-negative integer coefficients, and {\bf indecomposable} or {\bf atomic} if it cannot be written as a sum of two other universally positive functions.
+A cluster variety $U$, as defined in \cite{FG1}, is a scheme constructed by gluing together a collection of algebraic tori $\Spec \kk[M]$, called {\bf clusters}, via certain birational automorphisms called mutations.
+A nonzero $f\in \Gamma(U,\s{O}_U)$ is called {\bf universally positive} if its restriction to each cluster is a Laurent polynomial $\sum_{m\in M} a_m z^m$ with non-negative integer coefficients, and {\bf indecomposable} or {\bf atomic} if it cannot be written as a sum of two other universally positive functions.

 Fock and Goncharov predicted \cite[Conjecture 4.1]{FG1} that the atomic functions on $U$ form an additive basis for $\Gamma(U,\s{O}_U)$.
 However, \cite{LLZ} showed this to be false by showing that the atomic functions are often linearly dependent, even in rank $2$.
-Nevertheless, \cite{GHKK} showed that canonical bases of global regular ``theta'' functions do exist for a formal version of cluster varieties, and in many cases (when ``the full Fock-Goncharov conjecture holds'') these extend to bases for regular functions on the actual cluster varieties.
-These {\bf theta bases} satisfy many of the properties predicted by Fock and Goncharov, including being parametrized by $M$ and being universally positive.
+Nevertheless, \cite{GHKK} constructed a canonical topological basis of ``theta functions'' $\{\vartheta_m\}_{m\in M}$ for a topological algebra $A$ that should be viewed as a formal version of (a base extension of) $\Gamma(U,\s{O}_U)$---e.g., $A=\wh{\up(\?{\s{A}}_{\prin}^s)} \otimes_{\kk[N_s^+]} \kk[N]$ as in \cite[\S 6]{GHKK} when $U$ is the $\s{A}$-variety, or $A=\wh{B}$ as in \cite[\S 2.4]{Man3}.
+These {\bf theta bases} satisfy many of the properties predicted by \cite{FG1} (e.g., universal positivity, being parametrized by $M$), and in many cases (when ``the full Fock-Goncharov conjecture holds''), they extend to bases of $\Gamma(U,\s{O}_U)$.

-We refer to \cite{GHKK} for the construction of the theta functions.
-Here we sketch only what we need.
-The construction involves an object $\f{D}$ called a ``scattering diagram'' in $M_{\bb{R}}:=M\otimes \bb{R}$. $\f{D}$ consists of a set of codimension $1$ ``walls'' in $M_{\bb{R}}$ (with attached functions), and the union of these walls is called the support of $\f{D}$, denoted $\Supp(\f{D})$.